viesturz/tapchanger/klipper/README.md

 # Klipper setup

-Work in progress, install script TBD.

-Installing:
+## Overview

+TapChanger is primarily a hardware project.
+The config here is just the setup I'm using.
+Which should be a reasonable starting point.

+Long term I'm looking to upstream the changes in klipper and Klipper_ToolChanger where reasonable.

+## Installing

 - install [ToolChanger extension](https://github.com/TypQxQ/Klipper_ToolChanger)
-- copy the extras file to  ${KLIPPER_PATH}/klippy/extras/
+- copy the klippy contents to  ${KLIPPER_PATH}/klippy/
 - use the config as a template for your own config